 Peru sets the gold standard for backpackers.
-This country is brimming with incredible adventures, ranging from the Amazon to the Pacific Ocean to vast deserts and the Andes Mountains.
-It is a paradise for travelers of all types, especially budget backpackers.
-The hostel game in Peru is top-notch, with some jaw-dropping properties at unbelievably cheap prices.
-I could spend forever in Peru, and a huge thanks to that is because I could actually afford.
+This country is brimming with incredible adventures, ranging from the Amazon to the Pacific Ocean, and vast deserts to the Andes Mountains.
+It is a paradise for travelers of all types, especially my fellow backpackers on a budget.
+The hostel game in Peru is world-class, with some jaw-dropping properties at unbelievably affordable prices.
+I could spend forever in Peru, and a huge thanks to that is because I could actually afford to.

-Throughout my five months that I’ve spent in Peru, these are the best hostels that I’ve stayed at.
-Believe it or not, none of these will run you more than $10 a night.
+Throughout the many months that I’ve spent backpacking through Peru, these are the best hostels that I’ve stayed at.
+Believe it or not, none of these will run you more than $20 a night.

 The rooms are cozy, with each bed having curtains for privacy as well as charging ports, a shelf, and a lamp.
 Of course, you’ll also get hot showers, good Wi-Fi, and more amenities than you can imagine.
 Boasting a co-working space, bar, restaurant, common kitchen, fitness studio, yoga room, cinema room, and beautifully decorated common areas, Selina is a hostel that truly has it all.

 Book Selina Huaraz on Hostelworld

 Tetem Backpackers | Cajamarca (Baños del Inca)

 Two words.
 Hot tub.
 Six more words.
 The size of a swimming pool.
 This hostel was the only one that showed up in Cajamarca and despite it being 15 minutes outside of the city, I decided to give it a go.
 The one sol colectivo ride to and from the city is not an issue at all when you know there is a massive hot tub waiting for you back home.
 You can spend all day adventuring through the lesser-visited city of Cajamarca and its absolute plethora of otherworldly things to do.
 Then, come back here and lounge in the hot tub.